 But how does it perform when compared to hardwoods?
 Here are some performance facts:

-- Strand woven bamboo plywood sheets are than popular hardwoods.
+- Strand woven bamboo plywood sheets are significantly stronger and 3x harder than popular hardwoods.

-- when compared to hardwoods.
-For example, bamboo outperforms hardwood in humid environments such as bathrooms.
+- Compared to hardwoods, for example, bamboo outperforms hardwood in humid environments such as bathrooms.